mistapostle/HSSBC/README.md

 Basic Structure
 * BCSystem.kt - a configurable core of the whole system
 * modle - basic models like Block , Transation etc
+* test - unit test , and also show how things works together

 DONE:
 * Basic chaining function